 Conversions begin when the START pin is taken high or when the START opcode command is sent.
-As seen in Figure 37, the DRDY output goes high when conversions are started and goes low when data are ready.
+As seen in Figure 36, the DRDY output goes high when conversions are started and goes low when data are ready.
 Conversions continue indefinitely until the START pin is taken low or the STOP opcode command is transmitted.
 When the START pin is pulled low or the stop command is issued, the conversion in progress is allowed to complete.
-Figure 38 and Table 10 show the required timing of DRDY to the START pin and the START/STOP opcode commands when controlling conversions in this mode.
+Figure 37 and Table 10 show the required timing of DRDY to the START pin and the START/STOP opcode commands when controlling conversions in this mode.
 To keep the converter running continuously, the START pin can be permanently tied high.
 Note that when switching from pulse mode to continuous mode, the START signal is pulsed or a STOP command must be issued followed by a START command.
-This conversion mode is ideal for most ECG/EEG applications that require a fixed continuous stream of conversions results.